Fluid Control with Localized Spacetime Windows

 \section{Introduction}

 Simulating fluids has long been a crucial topic in computer graphics, with numerous techniques developed to produce visually appealing animations.
 However, controlling fluid simulations, especially liquids, in a fast and responsive way remains challenging.
 At the heart of the problem is the need to balance computational efficiency and physical plausibility.
 Traditional optimization-based control methods yield natural and visually compelling results, yet they often suffer from high computational cost, limiting them to offline control applications.
 In contrast, optimization-free methods offer relatively good runtime performance, but tend to sacrifice the realism and consistency of fluid behavior.
-As the demand for user-in-the-loop interactive fluid control increases in domains such as design tools and visual storytelling, existing methodologies reveal fundamental limitations.
+As the demand for interactive, user-in-the-loop fluid control increases in domains such as design tools and visual storytelling, existing methodologies reveal fundamental limitations.

-We observe that, in many scenarios, users are often satisfied with the overall fluid simulation but wish to make localized refinements, e.g., "the direction of this splash should change a bit", "water shouldn't splash out of the container here", "the fluid should speed up/slow down here".
-Additionally, the solution (control forces) to a \emph{global} spacetime control problem with \emph{localized} objectives is often localized (see Fig.~\ref{fig:global_vs_localized_force}), suggesting that a global optimization is unnecessary.
+We observe that, in many practical scenarios, users are often satisfied with the overall fluid simulation but seek to make localized refinements, e.g., "the direction of this splash should change a bit", "water shouldn't splash out of the container here", "the fluid should speed up/slow down here".
+These localized editing objectives suggest a structural property of the underlying optimization problem: although the simulation may be large, the control forces required to achieve a localized edit are often sparse in both space and time.
+In other words, when the editing objective is localized, the solution (control forces) of a \emph{global} fluid control problem is \emph{localized} around the edit of interest (see Fig.~\ref{fig:global_vs_localized_force}), suggesting that for such edits, a global optimization is unnecessary.
+This observation motivates our central idea: localizing the inverse control problem itself.
 Enabling such control, by finding an appropriate localized spacetime window to optimize control forces within, can enhance performance by reducing the size of the optimization problem.